Highlights: Awesome views, reservoirs, creeks, wooden bridges

 4. Pass over the second small bridge, then turn left to head upstream along the creek.

 The trail here is clear but unmarked.
 Just stay as close to the stream as you can, heading uphill.
 (If you see the Blue Trail here, even better – just keep following it uphill.
 Whether you find the Blue Trail or not, no worries – we’ll be crossing the creek again very soon.)
+UPDATE June 2015: Thank you, Morgan, for your comment with a photo of some new signage along this stretch!

 5. In a few minutes, you’ll see a nice stream crossing on your left, with trail markers indicating the end of the Blue Trail.